Gwgjnr/ms-2-Friends-Quiz/README.md

 When creating this quiz, my first goal was to ensure a fun experience for fans of Friends which would test their trivia knowledge with a intuitive design.

-My second gaol was to further my understanding and proficiency with javascript as this is my first interactive front-end development project.
+My second goal was to further my understanding and proficiency with javascript as this is my first interactive front-end development project.

 ### **Target Audience**